ISAITB/docs-itb-ta/source/systemAdministration/index.rst

 where needed.

 To use a resource in rich content you simply need to provide the resource reference as the source of an image or link.
-This can be done both when editing rich content through the test bed's user interface, but also when preparing documentation included in test suite archives.
+This can be done both when editing rich content through the Test Bed's user interface, but also when preparing documentation included in test suite archives.
 It is important to note that system-wide resources are **publicly accessible** to all users.